2 Days in Lima Itinerary: Iconic Sites & Fantastic Flavours

 Exploring El Malecón alone took us awhile to explore as there is lots to see.
 Take your time strolling and enjoying the sites along the way.

-We recommend checking out Parque del Amor, Parque Raimondi and El Faro la Marina (lighthouse).
+We also recommend checking out Parque del Amor, Parque Raimondi and El Faro la Marina (lighthouse).

 After these stops, hunger will likely be starting to distract you so we recommend Buena Vista Café for casual eats, tasty desserts, and satisfying espresso beverages.
-This place offers an amazing ocean view over the coastline.
+This place offers an amazing ocean view over the coastline and has a casual family-friendly vibe.

 Huaca Pucllana: An Ancient Wonder in the Heart of Modern Lima